TMJUSTNOW/GettingAndCleaningData/README.md

 ## Coding

-1. Adhering to the Coding Standard lecture from Week 2 of the R Programing course, single-lined instructions are wraped as to not exceed the 80 characters screen margin.
+Adhering to the Coding Standard lecture from Week 2 of the R Programing course, single-lined instructions are wraped as to not exceed the 80 characters screen margin.

+The script is (for my taste) heavily commented.

+Development was performed using RStudio 0.99.486, R version 3.2.2.
+"Fire Safety" on Windows 8.1

 ## Processing